- Chinese Language

-Anthropology 362 Gender and ethnicity in China and Tibet
+Anthropology 362 Gender and Ethnicity in China and Tibet

-Anthropology 365 The anthropology of development in post-Mao China
+Anthropology 365 The Anthropology of Development in Post-Mao China

-Art 332 Art and archeology in early China
+Art 332 Art and Archeology in Early China

 Chinese 110 First-year Chinese

 A beginner’s course in standard (Mandarin) modern spoken and written Chinese, aimed at building a solid foundation in all its aspects: pronunciation (especially the tones), syntax, and basic vocabulary.
 Attention is given to a balanced development of all the basic skills of the language: listening and reading comprehension, speaking, and writing.
 Pinyin is the romanization system used in this and all other Chinese language courses.
 Both the traditional and simplified characters are taught.
 Students are expected to read both and write one of the two versions.
-Lecture-conference.

 Chinese 210 Second-year Chinese

 This course is designed to build the skills of students who have studied at least one year of Chinese (or equivalent) to achieve intermediate-level proficiency in the oral and written use of the language through speaking, listening, reading, and writing.
 Emphasis in the course will be placed on learning to recognize and reproduce the natural flow of the spoken language, expanding vocabulary, and learning to write short essays in Chinese.
-Prerequisite: Chinese 110 or acceptance through placement test.
-Lecture-conference.

 Chinese 311 Third-year Chinese

 This course is designed for students who have completed at least two years of Chinese language (or equivalent).
 The course will focus on student acquisition of near-native fluency in spoken Chinese, competence in reading a variety of contemporary texts (with a dictionary), and employment of different registers and genres of Chinese in students’ writing.
-Prerequisite: Chinese 210 or acceptance through placement test.
-Conference.

 Chinese 316 Classical Chinese

 Intensive introduction to the grammar of classical Chinese through the study of selections from ancient literary, historical, and philosophical texts.
 Readings include The Analects, Mencius, Zhuangzi, Shiji, and Tang-Song prose essays.
 Conducted in Chinese.
-Prerequisite: Chinese 210 or equivalent.
-Conference.

-Chinese 324 Genres of memory in medieval China
+Chinese 324 Genres of Memory in Medieval China

 Chinese 325 Songs to lost music: Readings in ci-poetry

 This course investigates the rise and the development of ci-poetry, a genre related closely to music.
 The formal features and their emotional qualities, major modes of expression, and different stages of its development from the ninth to the thirteenth century are the foci in the close reading of selected poems.
-Prerequisite: sophomore standing.
-Conference.
-Cross-listed as Literature 325.

 Chinese 334 Yijing: Text and tradition of the Book of changes

 The Yijing, or Book of Changes, is a text of limitless possibilities.
 This course explores various strategies of reading the text and examines philosophical, religious, historical, and literary critical implications of the text and the tradition associated with it.
 The system and the language of the 64 hexagrams and various layers of attached verbalization will be the focus of investigation.
 Readings are in English.
 Students who take the course for Chinese credit meet for additional tutoring to read parts of the text in the original.
-Prerequisite: sophomore standing.
-Cross-listed as Literature 334.

 This course investigates interactions between literary production (focusing primarily on fiction) and filmmaking since the end of the Cultural Revolution in 1976.
 Issues to be explored include the shared sociohistorical context that conditioned the production of these two cultural forms, and the multivalent differences between them in terms of intended audience, narrative modes, and thematic concerns.
 Readings are in translation, and films selected are subtitled in English.
 No Chinese language training is required.
 Readings in the original Chinese and additional instruction will be offered for students taking this course for Chinese credit.
-Prerequisite: sophomore standing.
-Conference.
-Cross-listed as Literature 346.

 Chinese 348 Reading for Literary Translation: Theories and Practice